 Delayed Medical Treatment

 Overall, the incidence of stroke while flying is low, but it is still important to exercise caution and follow the advice of your medical team.
-Now that we have reviewed the risks that can accompany flying, let’s discuss how to make your trip as safe as possible if you decide to fly after stroke.
+Now that we have reviewed the flying risks, let’s discuss how to make your trip as safe as possible if you decide to fly after stroke.

 Tips for Flying After Stroke